daniel-werner/php-quality-tools/README.md

 vendor/bin/phpqt-install my-app
 ```

-After installation the xml configurations can be found in your projects root directory,
+After the installation the xml configurations can be found in your projects root directory.
- you can customize the phpcs and phpmd condguration by changing the settings in the xml files.
+ You can customize the phpcs and phpmd configurations by changing the settings in the xml files.

 ## Usage

 The package defines the following script in the `composer.json`:
 - `composer inspect`: this command runs the PHP Code Sniffer and the PHP Static Analysis Tool.
-This will analyze your code style and run the phpstan with the default minimum level=0
+It will analyze your code style and run the phpstan with the default minimum level=0
-- `composer inspect-fix`: this command will try to fix the problem found by the inspection
+- `composer inspect-fix`: this command will try to fix the problems found by the inspection
 by running the `php-cs-fixer` and the `phpcbf`.
 - `composer insights`: runs the PHP Mess Detector to find any potential issues in your code.